devlingo/devlingo/frontend/README.md

 pnpm run format
 ```

+### Pre-Commit Hooks

-Notes: There are pre-commit hooks that will execute these commands on pertinent code before its being committed.
+There are pre-commit hooks that will execute these commands on pertinent code before its being committed.
+These hooks are installed automatically when calling `pnpm install`.

 ## Testing